SaraUmut/BasicStuff-Latex/README.md

 # BasicStuff-Latex

-Some useful information about jpw to install and work with LaTex
+Some useful information about how to install and work with LaTex